sanjsingh07/Domi-chain/docs/src/introduction.md

 ## What are SOLs?

-A ANLOG is the name of Analog's native token, which can be passed to nodes in a Analog cluster in exchange for running an on-chain program or validating its output.
+A SOL is the name of Analog's native token, which can be passed to nodes in a Analog cluster in exchange for running an on-chain program or validating its output.
 The system may perform micropayments of fractional SOLs, which are called _lamports_.
 They are named in honor of Analog's biggest technical influence, [Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport).
-Atockhas a value of 0.000000001 ANLOG.
+A lamport has a value of 0.000000001 SOL.

 ## Disclaimer